cosmologicon/problems/lucky7s/README.md

 	4 x (20 + 30 + 50 + 70) x 4 +
 	(200 + 300 + 500 + 700) x 4 x 4

-Equivalently, if you don't mind using fractions for a while (don't worry, they'll cancel out), you can look at the _average_ of the ones place, which is (2 + 3 + 5 + 7) / 4 = 4.25.
-Similarly the average is 42.5 for the tens place, and 425 for the hundreds.
+Equivalently, if you don't mind using fractions for a while (don't worry, they'll cancel out), you can look at the _average_ of the ones place, which is `(2 + 3 + 5 + 7) / 4 = 4.25`.
+Similarly the average is `42.5` for the tens place, and `425` for the hundreds.
 So the total is:

 	4 x 4 x 4 x (425 + 42.5 + 4.25)

-So we're able to get the sum without enumerating all possibilities as long as we have the total (or average) value of `d0`, `10 d1`, and `100 d2`, as well as the number of possibilities for `d0`, `d1`, and `d2`.
+This means we're able to get the sum without enumerating all possibilities as long as we have the total (or average) value of `d0`, `10 d1`, and `100 d2`, as well as the number of possibilities for `d0`, `d1`, and `d2`.

-We're going to follow a similar strategy for Lucky 7s, but we need to combine multiple digits together into independent groups, based on the three equations in eq.
-4, since any set of d's satisfying the first equation can be paired with any set of d's satisfying each of the other two equations.
-Right?
-We can't just list the valid values for `d0`, since it depends on `d3`, `d6`, `d9`, etc. But it doesn't depend on `d1`, `d2`, `d4`, etc. So here are our three independent subtotals:
+We're going to follow a similar strategy for Lucky 7s, but we need to combine multiple digits together into independent groups, based on the three equations in eq 5, since any set of `d`s satisfying the first equation can be paired with any set of `d`s satisfying each of the other two equations.
+Put another way, we can't just list the valid values for `d0`, since it depends on `d3`, `d6`, `d9`, etc. But it doesn't depend on `d1`, `d2`, `d4`, etc.

+Here are our three independent subtotals:

 	d0 + 10^3 d3 + 10^6 d6 + 10^9 d9 + ...
 	10 d1 + 10^4 d4 + 10^7 d7 + 10^10 d10 + ...
 	10^2 d2 + 10^5 d5 + 10^8 d8 + 10^11 d11 + ...

-We want the number of solutions to each equation in eq 4, and also the sum of all those solutions as listed here.
-Here's the definitions:
+We want the number of solutions to each equation in eq 5, and also the sum of all those solutions as listed here.
+Let's define these two things as `n` and `T`:

 	n0(X) = number of solutions to:
 		X = d0 - d3 + d6 - d9 + ... (mod 7)